ITDev93/SHM-MOD/shm-companion.md

-# 4th September 2023
+# 19th November 2023
-SHM MOD Companion Phone 4.6.0
+SHM MOD Companion Phone and Watch 5.0.0
- * Set up CloudFlare CDNs as Fallback Links (paid for it), so you should not face any download issues anymore...
+ * The Phone received a new Network Discovery feature, an automated feature connecting to your watch wireless debugging to your phone.
+You need to keep the watch screen active on Wireless Debugging while the app scans and detects your Watch IP and Ports, whether you want to Pair or Connect...
+ * The Phone Guide has been updated to include some description about Network Discovery...
+ * The watch Version was pushed up to match the phone version but its libraries were updates to the latest version as quality enhancements...

 ~~

 # History
 ## 2023
+### September 2023
+ * 4th September 2023
+>SHM MOD Companion Phone 4.6.0 - Set up CloudFlare CDNs as Fallback Links (paid for it), so you should not face any download issues anymore...
 ### August 2023
  * 18th August 2023
 SHM MOD Companion Phone and Watch 4.5.0